 - Sturgeon Lake First Nation, the Tallcree Tribal Government, and Alexander First Nation in relation to their Treaty Land Entitlement (“TLE”) Claims and a number of Specific Claims in Alberta.
 Each of these claims was successfully concluded, and received overwhelming support in subsequent community ratification votes.
 The Sturgeon Lake claim was initiated by litigation but evolved into a formal negotiation as a result of our actions;

 - Moose Factory First Nation and the Witchekan First Nation of Saskatchewan with respect to land claim matters;

 - Wikwemikong and Wasauksing First Nations in Ontario;

 - Wahta Mohawks of Ontario in connection with a major land claim which was successfully negotiated and has been finalized;

 - Bigstone Cree Nation with respect to their TLE and Specific Claim, which recently concluded in the largest settlement of its kind ever negotiated in Alberta, and is one of the most complicated and richest First Nation Land Claim settlements in Canadian history.

 - Algonquins of Ontario with respect to Treaty Negotiations that are underway with Canada and Ontario involving the Ottawa Valley and the Nation’s capital.

-Bob was recently voted by his peers for inclusion in The Best Lawyers in Canada® in the Aboriginal Law category.
-He is rated by Lexpert® Canadian Legal Directory as a Leading Practitioner (repeatedly recommended) in Aboriginal Law.
+Bob was recently voted by his peers for inclusion in The Best Lawyers® In Canada 2020 in the Aboriginal Law category.
+He is rated by Lexpert® Canadian Legal Directory as a Leading Practitioner (repeatedly recommended) in Indigenous Law.